Freddie Stowers: Legacy

 Lieutenant Colonel Taylor Voorhis Beattie, in his article for the magazine Military History, compared Stowers to the famous World War I soldier, Sergeant Alvin York.
 Both were poor, semi-literate southern farm boys who were drafted into the U.S. Army and earned the Medal of Honor for their extraordinary and inspirational courage under fire on the Western Front.
 York, however, survived the war and returned home to national acclamation; while Stowers made the ultimate sacrifice for his country, but remained an obscure figure who was not given his due until nearly a century after his death.

 If Stowers is forgotten today, this lesson was not.
-The outcome of the Stowers review led to a new Army study in 1992, which found that several African American and other minority Distinguished Cross recipients from World War II were actually deserving of Medals of Honor that were not awarded because of bias on the part of the Decorations Board.
+The outcome of the Stowers review led to a new Army study in 1992, which found that several African American and other minority Distinguished Cross (DSC) recipients from World War II were actually deserving of Medals of Honor that had not been awarded because of bias on the part of the Decorations Board.
 Their DSCs were upgraded to Medals of Honor which were presented to living recipients (Vernon Baker) or their next of kin by President Bill Clinton.

 Stowers Elementary School on Fort Benning, Georgia, and the Corporal Freddie Stowers Single Soldier Billeting Complex on Fort Jackson, South Carolina, are both named in his honor.